estruyf/blog-content/content/posts/2026-06-11-fix-the-requested-permission-isnt-valid-error-when-approving-sharepoint-api-access.md

 The full error message was:

-> *"The requested permission isn't valid.
-Reject this request and contact the developer to fix the problem and redeploy the solution."*
+> *The requested permission isn't valid.
+Reject this request and contact the developer to fix the problem and redeploy the solution.*

 I wrote an article on how to [approve a multi-tenant WebApiPermissionRequests scope for your SPFx solution](https://www.eliostruyf.com/approve-multitenant-permission-scope-spfx-solution/), and that fixed a similar issue.
 In this case, the issue was not a multi-tenant app.
 It was a first-party Microsoft service that *should* have been available in my tenant.